How can I obtain Continuing Education Units (CEUs) for the 2021 CCEF National Conference?

 - A copy of the certificate of attendance

-The Board of Licensed Professional Counselors approved the National Conference for 25.5 hours in 2019.
-This approval was only good for 2019 but may give an indication on how Kentucky will respond to an application in 2020.
+In 2019, the Board of Licensed Professional Counselors approved the National Conference for 25.5 hours.
+This approval was only good for 2019 but may give an indication on how Kentucky will respond to an application in 2021.
 If you have any questions, please contact Lyndsay Sipple, Boards and Commissions Support Specialist at [email protected].

 The National Conference is not preapproved for CE credit.
 However, the Board of PCs and MFTs may still approve the content of the conference for CE credit if, upon an audit, the Board determines the conference meets its criteria.
 Attendees should determine if the National Conference meets the criteria and maintain the documentation in their individual files in the event of an audit.